Best Free Sales Tools in 2026

 For zero-budget cold email, Gmail paired with a free email tracking extension handles the basics.
 Streak CRM's free tier adds email tracking, mail merge, and basic pipeline management inside Gmail.

-For slightly more volume, Lemlist offers a 14-day free trial (not a free tier, but useful for testing).
+For slightly more volume, Lemlist offers a 14-day free trial that is useful for testing, though it expires.
 Apollo's free tier includes basic email sequencing, which makes it a better overall choice since you get data and sending in one tool.

 If you're serious about cold email but can't spend anything, use Apollo's free sequencing and supplement with Google Sheets to track results manually.
-It's not elegant, but it works.
+It works without polish.

 What not to do: don't use your primary domain for cold email.
 Buy a secondary domain ($12/yr on Google Domains or Cloudflare), warm it up for 2-3 weeks by sending regular emails, then start outbound.
 This protects your main domain's reputation.